How To Stop Loan Shark & Licensed Money Lender Harassment

 Blank or missing loan contract

-To protect both borrowers and lenders, licensed moneylenders are required to provide a Note of Contract that spells out critical information regarding the loan, such as:
+To protect both borrowers and lenders, licensed lenders are required to provide a Note of Contract that spells out critical information regarding the loan, such as:

 • Loan amount